 Quick Links to Post Content

-Winter weather in Prague
+Winter Weather in Prague – What To Expect

 Temperatures often dip below freezing, and snow is a very common occurrence.

 If it rains in the evening, it’s very likely that the following morning you might have to be very careful because patches of ice will form on the sidewalks.

 Prague in January gets colder and there will be more snow.

 We visited Prague in February and we actually explored while it was snowing pretty hard.

 Luckily enough we were well prepared, even if winter in Italy is not so cold.

 We didn’t want to stay in our hotel the whole time.
 After all we intended to enjoy our romantic weekend in Prague as much as we could!